Power Transformations of Relative Count Data as a Shrinkage Problem: Preliminaries

 \subsection{Dual Coordinates for Count Distributions}

-We have recently proposed \cite{ErbAy} to treat compositional data with the methods of information geometry \cite{Amari}.
-Compositions $\boldsymbol{q}$ can be described as categorical distributions that live on a finite dimensional simplex
+We have recently proposed to treat compositional data with the methods of information geometry \cite{ErbAy}. {The fact that the geometric structure of the discrete probability simplex can be exploited for the analysis of compositional data has been observed before, e.g. \cite{Sun}.
+Compositions $\boldsymbol{q}$ can be described as categorical distributions that live on a finite dimensional open}\footnote{{This is a technical requirement so we can use logarithms.
+More often than not, compositional data will fall on a closed simplex \cite{Greenacre2021}.}} simplex

-We are now showing a concrete example that slightly extends the framework to deal more generally with relative count data.
-To briefly recapitulate, we start from the two natural coordinate systems used in information geometry: the expectation parameters $\boldsymbol{\eta}$ (whose components carry lower indices) and the exponential parameters $\boldsymbol{\theta}$ (with upper indices).
+{The finite version of information geometry contains already all its important concepts but often provides a more intuitive approach, see \cite{Amari,GzylNielsen}.
+For a comprehensive treatment of the finite case, see Chapter 2 of \cite{Nihat}.
+We are now showing a concrete example of an application to CoDA that slightly extends our framework in \cite{ErbAy} to deal with relative count data.}\\ To briefly recapitulate, we start from the two natural coordinate systems used in information geometry: the expectation parameters $\boldsymbol{\eta}$ (whose components carry lower indices) and the exponential parameters $\boldsymbol{\theta}$ (with upper indices).
 Consider again the case where the occurrence of $D$ discrete events is encoded by a random variable $R=r\in\{1,\dots,D\}$ with occurrence probabilities $\boldsymbol{q}$.
 The $D-1$-dimensional vector of expectation parameters $\boldsymbol{\eta}$ consists simply of those probabilities that can vary freely (while all of them have to sum to 1).
 The probability of an event in terms of $\boldsymbol{\eta}$ can then be written as

 Alternatively, this distribution can be parametrized using what is known as the alr-transformation in CoDA:

 Note that we are not (as often done in CoDA) log-ratio transforming the data themselves, but their underlying parameters $\boldsymbol{q}$.
 With this, we can write our distribution in the form